NVIDIA/NeMo-RL/docs/adding-new-models.md

 $$\sum_{x} \left( \pi(x) - \pi_{\text{ref}}(x) \right) \left( \pi_{\text{wrong}}(x) - \pi(x) \right)$$

-So, to verify correctness, we calculate
+So, to verify correctness, we calculate:

 $$
 \frac{1}{n}\sum_{i=1}^{n\text{(tokens)}}\exp\left(\left\|\text{logprobs-train-fwk}_i - \text{logprobs-inference-fwk}_i\right\|\right)
 $$

-where samples are drawn as $x \sim \pi_{\text{inference-framework}}$
+as a measure of multiplicative probability error for sampled tokens, where samples are drawn as $x \sim \pi_{\text{inference-framework}}$.

-As a measure of multiplicative probability error for sampled tokens.
 Note that this is not exhaustive (the inference framework could lack distribution support and we wouldn't catch it here, as $x \sim \pi_{\text{inference-framework}}$).
 To get a much stricter guarantee on correctness, you should run this metric twice and average the results, where in the second run, you sample $x \sim \pi_{\text{training-framework}}$.
 In practice, we use just the former in our tests and find it sufficient.

 ## Understand Discrepancies Between Backends